coding-jn/Demo-Day/README.md

 **Goal:**

-Create an application that generates a good deed of the day, week, or charity event of the month based on the user’s profile and form they complete.
-If possible, the application will recommend local events and organizations, as well as global ones depending on user preference.
+Changing the world an app at a time - this is an application that generates a good deed of the day based on the user’s profile and form they complete.
 It will be presented in the form of a calendar but right as they log in a daily anecdote or fact will be shared with them to connect and educate them about the cause they’re supporting.

 **Acts of Kindness:**